1. SPC questions (top)

 1.1 What is the Storm Prediction Center?

-The Storm Prediction Center (SPC) is one of nine National Centers for
+The Storm Prediction Center (SPC) is a part of the National Weather Service (NWS) and is

 forecasts and watches for severe thunderstorms and tornadoes over the

 contiguous United States.
-The SPC also monitors heavy rain, heavy snow, and
+The SPC also issues forecasts for hazardous winter and fire weather.

 1.2 When was the SPC formed?